daiyi/blog/source/_posts/everything-I-do-feels-so-trite.md

   - personal
 date: 2016-11-13 01:53:57
 summary: civic guilt, cultural privilege, and a flurry of other lovely thoughts in the wake of USA election 2016.
+location: Berlin
 ---

-##  civic guilt, cultural privilege, and a flurry of other lovely thoughts in the wake of USA election 2016.
+<strong>civic guilt, cultural privilege, and a flurry of other lovely thoughts in the wake of USA election 2016.</strong>

 I have never seen so many people publicly acknowledge being brought to tears. <!-- more --> Well, here's me: I'm on European time so I woke up to full hysteria.
 My gay black American roommate was freaking out since 07:00 CEST as the election day was drawing to a close stateside.
 I made it all the way to late afternoon before I started receiving celebratory messages in the family chat.
 I burst into tears and tyler held me as I shook with sobs, no words.